Doctorate of Education in Educational Leadership Ed.D. and Superintendent Certification (LOE)

-The Doctorate in Educational Leadership (Ed.D.), focusing on poverty and technology, is designed to provide rising school district, state level and organizational leaders with the knowledge, skills and dispositions to develop and implement programs that support the Commonwealth’s children in realizing their full academic potential in a wide variety of educational settings.
+The Doctorate in Educational Leadership (Ed.D.), focusing on poverty and technology, is designed to provide school district, state level, organizational leaders, and others with the knowledge, skills and dispositions to develop and implement programs that support children in realizing their full academic potential in a wide variety of educational settings.

 Millersville and Shippensburg Universities are highly regarded for their NCATE-accredited education programs and recognized by the Pennsylvania Department of Education for innovative teacher preparation and administrator training programs.